francescosilvano/francescosilvano/README.md

 ## Connecting the dots...

 Master's candidate in Engineering Management with a flair for financial technology.
 I previously obtained a Bachelor's degree in Economics and Banking.
+When I'm not writing code, I try to become a professional hiker ⛰️